 Consider placing your plant outdoors in the summer, regardless of where you live.
 Not only will it thrive in the bright sun and intense heat of the summer months, but it can also attract butterflies, bees, and other pollinators.

 When you plant, be sure to do so in loamy houseplant soil.
 Keep it moderately moist year-round.

 You can propagate pavonia plants through cuttings as well as by seed.
 It is easy to root with softwood cuttings or by air layering, though taking softwood cuttings tends to be the most popular way to grow this plant.

 To do this, trim a small, two- to three-inch piece of the stem (look for a stem that is fresh and healthy-looking) during the spring.
 Plant these in a seed-starting mixture (you can dip each end in a bit of rooting hormone if you’d like, though this is not necessary).
 Cover the container with a bit of plastic and place it in a location where it will receive indirect sunlight.

 Check the cuttings often.
 After about two or three weeks, you should find that the cuttings have rooted.
 You can test this out by tugging gently on the plant.
 Once roots appear, you can transplant your cutting into a larger container.

 As mentioned earlier, you can also plant from seed.
 The flowers become seed pods, from which you can harvest seeds and then sow them in flats filled with the fertile seed-starting mixture.

-The Brazilian candle plant should be grown in soil that is loamy, fertile, and moist.
+The Pavonia Multiflora plant should be grown in soil that is loamy, fertile, and moist.
 Keep it moist year-round.
 The soil can be neutral to slightly acidic.